Maximal value for trilinear Higgs coupling in a 3-3-1 EFT: The trilinear Higgs coupling

-To summarize, larger values for $\kappa_{\lambda}$ are attained in the 3-3-1 EFT mostly by allowing a large split between the pseudo-scalar mass and the other BSM scalars masses.
+In summary, larger values for $\kappa_{\lambda}$ are attained in the 3-3-1 EFT mainly by allowing a large split between the pseudo-scalar mass and the other BSM scalar masses.
 Large values for $\tan\beta$ can also play an important role, when one departs from the alignment limit.
 Given present constraints, including the heavier spectrum contribution is important for a precise determination of the trilinear Higgs coupling, however, their correction is at the percent level.

-We conclude this section briefly discussing the importance of two-loops corrections for $\kappa_{\lambda}$.
-As shown in~\cite{Bahl:2022jnx}, those can be relevant and even surpass the one-loop corrections.
+We conclude this section briefly discussing the importance of two-loop corrections for $\kappa_{\lambda}$.
+As shown in~\cite{Bahl:2022jnx}, these can be relevant and even surpass the one-loop corrections.
 However, they are only known in the alignment regime~\cite{Braathen:2019pxr,Braathen:2019zoh}.
 Since we aim to perform a comprehensive study of how large $\kappa_{\lambda}$ can be in the 3-3-1 EFT, we opt to consider a non-alignment scenario in general, for which the two-loop corrections are not known.
-Thus we restrain our analysis for $\kappa_{\lambda}$ at one-loop level.
-Nevertheless, in \cref{ap:two-loop} we discuss how are findings for a alignment scenario would be impacted by the inclusion of two-loop corrections.
+Thus, we restrain our analysis for $\kappa_{\lambda}$ at the one-loop level.
+Nevertheless, in \cref{ap:two-loop} we discuss how our findings for an alignment scenario would be affected by the inclusion of two-loop corrections.